vaginaverite.com is a space for conversations you don’t usually get to have

-It’s a companion to the vagina vérité® v-portrait book project.
-The original vaginverite.com ran from 2000-2013.
+It began in 2000 as a companion to the vagina vérité® v-portrait book project.
+The original site ran from 2000-2013.
 It included questionnaires, articles, links and information on vagina-related subjects.

 During the summer of 2018, I decided to reboot the project, and I started this version of the website, a blog-based version, to fully insert myself into the work that is ahead, that I don’t fully understand, but just know has to happen.

 You might think that someone who photographed over 100 vagina portraits, produced events and the 1500+page website and everything else over the course of ten years was fully in it, but truth be told, even while I held salons and exhibitions in my apartment, on the inside: I always tried to stay out of it, to become invisible.
 It seemed like whatever I brought to the project was beside the point.
 Even writing about this, it feels like way too much me and that I should get back to work.

 So, while I’m still not comfortable with it—indeed, sitting here at the keyboard, I keep trying to write my way elsewhere before I hit save,—I am affirming: we’ll go forward like this.
 (Emphasis here is for me).
 It’ll be blog-based.
 I will write and invite you to exhibitions and events online and IRL, and do my best to create space for conversations we don’t usually get to have.

 Let’s go through the menu at the top:

 - About gets you started with an introduction to the project.